 Fabric and Other Supplies

-- FOUR cuts from your chosen quilting cotton collection; specific yardage is shown below coded to our original Downton Abbey fabric so it’s easy to follow-along with your fabric choices
+- FOUR cuts from your chosen quilting cotton collection; specific yardage is shown below coded to our original Downton Abbey fabric so it’s easy to follow-along with your personal fabric choices

 - ¾ yard of a coordinating 44″ + wide cotton solid; we used Kona Cotton Solid in Snow